bastibe/SoundCard/README.md

-# Python-Audio
+# SoundCard

-Python-Audio is a library for playing and recording audio without resorting to a CPython extension.
+SoundCard is a library for playing and recording audio without resorting to a CPython extension.
 Instead, it is implemented using the wonderful [CFFI](http://cffi.readthedocs.io/en/latest/) and the native audio libraries of Linux, Windows and macOS.

-Python-Audio is cross-platform, and supports Linux/pulseaudio, Mac/coreaudio, and Windows/WASAPI.
+SoundCard is cross-platform, and supports Linux/pulseaudio, Mac/coreaudio, and Windows/WASAPI.
 While the interface is identical across platforms, naming schemes and block sizes can vary between devices and platforms.

-Python-Audio is still very early in its development.
+SoundCard is still very early in its development.
 All major building blocks are in place, but I fully expect there to be bugs and possibly crashes.
 If you find a bug, please open an Issue, and I will try to fix it.
-Or open a Pull Request, and I will try to include your fix into Python-Audio.
+Or open a Pull Request, and I will try to include your fix into SoundCard.

 However, please be aware that this is a hobby project of mine that I am developing for free, and in my spare time.
 While I try to be as accomodating as possible, I can not guarantee a timely response to issues.
 Publishing Open Source Software on Github does not imply an obligation to *fix your problem right now*.
 Please be civil.